-Not caring anymore short circuited a brewing full blown panic attack and lowered my anxiety.
-Lowering anxiety gradually lowered something else.
-Instructor only came in near the end of class, so I lucked out there.
+Not caring anymore short-circuited a brewing panic attack and lowered my anxiety.
+Lowering anxiety lowered something else.
+The instructor only came in near the end of class, so I lucked out there.
 He didn’t get a full show.

 After class, the instructor grumbled.
 Can’t have that happening in the class!
 But he understood it was a combination of nervousness and novelty and not an intentional act of auto-eroticism and let me continue if I promised not to let things get so out of hand again.
 (He may also not have had another model.
 Kept me busy all year.)